-310.16 Livestock in Conservation, Recreation and Green Energy District.
+- 310.12 Rental of recreational equipment that can be used in this district is permitted.
+C - 310.13 Small kennel.
+Dog runs and buildings housing them shall be at least 100 feet from the property line, and the dogs shall not create noise exceeding 55 dB at the property line. - 310.14 Large kennel.
+Dog runs and buildings housing them shall be at least 300 feet from the property line. - 310.15 Light manufacturing.
+Use is conditional on meeting the following restrictions on traffic, noise and appearance.
+No more than 10 employees.
+Building or outdoor manufacturing process shall be more than 100 feet from property line, with a vegetative screen between the manufacturing and neighboring residences.
+ARR - 310.16 Livestock in Conservation District.
 Animals for riding and transport (e.g. horses) are permitted, animals raised for food or sale (e.g. cattle, pigs) are not permitted.
-CRE

-310.17 Nursery or garden shop.
+C - 310.17 Nursery or garden shop.
 Merchandise may be outdoors.
 On-site parking sufficient to accommodate retail traffic.
-HR

-310.18 Restaurant.
+HR - 310.18 Restaurant.
 Maximum capacity shall be 80 seats or less.
 Off-street parking shall be provided at one space per 2 seats of dining capacity.
 Business exterior lights to be off after 10:00 pm.
 Exterior signage shall be maximum of 15 square feet, and of professional quality.
 The building shall be set back 50 feet from the property line with adjacent residences, and employ screening to provide privacy for adjoining residents.
 The use of trees and shrubs is preferred to fencing.
-LRR, CRE

-310.19 The area containing vehicles or equipment shall be screened from adjacent users within the District.
+LRR, C - 310.19 The area containing vehicles or equipment shall be screened from adjacent users within the District.
 Screening shall be done in a manner consistent with the professional campus environment.
 The use of trees and shrubs is preferred to solid fencing.
 No waste materials that result from these activities may be disposed of on the lot.
-IBP

-310.20 Travel Trailers, motor homes, campers, or similar vehicles may be parked or located overnight within the Town if they meet shed side setbacks (5 feet) and any of the following:
+IBP - 310.20 Travel Trailers, motor homes, campers, or similar vehicles may be parked or located overnight within the Town if they meet shed side setbacks (5 feet) and any of the following: